Ahmed-M-Yasser/udagram/README.md

 # udagram

-It's a [website](http://ahmed-bucket-1.s3-website-us-east-1.amazonaws.com/home) where you can register, login & create new posts.
+It's a [website](http://ahmed-bucket-1.s3-website-us-east-1.amazonaws.com) where you can register, login & create new posts.

-## Usage
+## Usage "Locally"

+### Database

+- Create a database called "udagram"

 ### Navigate to udagram-frontend, then: